 However, according to Hafeez, there have been some challenges in the communication of the tangible benefits of IIoT that are only now beginning to be overcome.

 “For a long time, IIoT was confused with just uploading masses of data in a repository,” he said.

-The benefits of IIoT are well beyond the mere collection of data, but what can be done with that.
+The benefits of IIoT are well beyond the mere collection of data, revolving around what can be done with it.
 “The data has always been there, but what customers want now is to be able to utilise that data in a meaningful way,” he said.
 “And we are now moving to a place where this is enabled by new technologies, including new platforms and artificial intelligence software, which can analyse the data, determine trends and extract actionable insights out of it.”

 Indeed, where IIoT has changed things up is in new sophisticated software and the way in which devices are now becoming “smarter” in response.
 For example, now that platforms can handle large volumes of data and pull more data out of it, Endress+Hauser has been innovating its devices that make the extraction of more extensive and detailed data easier for IIoT-type approaches.

 “Traditionally, a flowmeter, for instance, would just measure the flowrate through pipes.
 But we have developed sophisticated hardware on top of that that enables you to pull out additional variables like density, temperature, but also detailed diagnostics.
 Some of our flowmeters can monitor over a hundred diagnostic parameters.
 The technology enables us to now send this large amount of data relatively easily to IIoT platforms for detailed analysis,” said Hafeez.